spkelle2/diet/README.md

 * Automating installation for:
   * Running in development
   * Running as a Conda package
-  * Running as a Docker container
+  * Running behind a web service in a Docker container

 For information, see the companion medium article.

 ## Running in Development